 Dragon Stone Facts

-Even though Ohko Stone is a rare stone to find in many parts of the world, Its mineral make-up is not.
-This stone is essentially a mud stone and forms very similar to other sedimentary rocks found throughout the world.
+Even though Ohko Stone is a rare stone to find in many parts of the world, It’s mineral make-up is not.
+This stone is essentially a mudstone and forms very similar to other sedimentary rocks found throughout the world.
 The look of this stone will vary based on the location it’s harvested as well as the part of the structure it is broken off from.
 Many inhabitants sharing an enclosure with this type of hardscape will appreciate the many crevices formed in this rock.
 It makes a great hiding place for smaller animals as well as a good anchoring source for vivarium plants to latch on to.
 A final take away to keep in mind for this rock is it has little impact on the environment, making it ideal for all types of vivariums.

 Ohko Stone is a very distinctive rock to distinguish.
 This makes it rather easy to identify when searching for a promising source to use in an aquascape.
 The color of the stone will vary due to a number of environmental influential factors.
 Dragon Stone, for the most part, will have a greenish-brown color to it.
 This is due to the mixing of clay that gets comprised over time by waves of water impacting its structure as tides brush up against the hard surface of cliffs.
 Over time, the sun bakes layers of clay along with other micro-organisms formed over the top of the surface of Ohko Stone through years of consistent exposure to weather.

 The porous detail dragon stone exhibits also vary but can generally be summed up to a few key factors.
 The holes and crevices established throughout the sedimentary stone is a contributor of high-pressure tides penetrating the not yet harden parts of the rock.
-Over time, the loose debris, fall out of the stone leaving it with these unique indentations found within and around Ohko Stone.
+Over time, the loose debris, falls out of the stone leaving it with these unique indentations found within and around Ohko Stone.

-Another recognizable indication about this rock is its weight.
+Another recognizable indication of this rock is its weight.
 True dragon stone is noticeably light in density and rather fragile to work with.
 This makes it great to work within aquascaping for a number of reasons.
 Many hobbyists deliberately use this material to stack high in structure.
 Thus, building taller hardscapes that would normally be a potential danger to inhabitants if tipped over or collapsed due to overweight.

 The origin of the Dragon Stone covered in this article here is that of Japan.
 Shores surrounding lakes, ponds and seas are lined with this diverse stone.
 Decades of weathered aging makes this rock a scarce material to harvest and will justify the high value set for Ohko Stone.
 Other areas around the world like Utah, Canada, and The United Kingdom also spawn similar-looking rocks available in today’s market.
 The rocks harvested from areas other than Japan will look noticeably different in structure as well as color.